-Are there missing links in the fossil record between ancient primates and modern humans?
+Are there missing links between ancient primates and modern humans?

 David H. Bailey